-This document series outlines the integration elements included in the Optimizely Configured Commerce connector for Infor SX.e ERP.
+This article outlines the integration elements included in the Optimizely Configured Commerce connector for Infor SX.e ERP.
 It identifies and defines the default integration points, along with the necessary details, including the field mapping and high-level technical processes.
 While these integration points and jobs cover a majority of the integration requirements with SX.e, there may be customer-specific requirements that you need to incorporate into a customer's Configured Commerce implementation.

 Optimizely's SX.e connector uses standard integration mechanisms between SX.e and ISC.
 This document focuses on Optimizely customers implementing a version of Configured Commerce and integrating it with Infor SX.e version 10, with implementation assistance from Optimizely partners.